viresh-ratnakar/viresh-ratnakar.github.io/dev/README.md

 The placeholder blank, when empty, will show (as the light gray "placeholder" text that indicates a hint for what the solver needs to enter) the text pattern implied by the enum, such as "??? ??-??" for (3, 3-3).
-You can override this placeholfer text by specifying what should get displayed within square brackets, right after the last underscore.
+You can override this placeholder text by specifying what should get displayed within square brackets, right after the last underscore.
 For example:
 ```
   exolve-down: